Lukman Hakim

 Lukman Hakim (6 June 1914 – 20 August 1966) was an Indonesian economist and diplomat who served as Minister of Finance between 1948 and 1950, serving under both the Emergency Government of the Republic of Indonesia and the Republic of Indonesia during the United States of Indonesia period.
-He was also the Governor of Bank Indonesia between 1958–1959, and the Ambassador to West Germany between 1961 until his death in 1966.
+He was also the Governor of Bank Indonesia between 1958–1959, and the Ambassador to West Germany between 1961 and his death in 1966.

 Early life and education

 Lukman Hakim was born in Tuban, East Java on 14 October 1914.
 His father, Abdoellah Koestoer, originated from Surakarta while his mother was from Tuban.
 Hakim received his early education in Tuban, Surakarta, and then Yogyakarta, before moving to Batavia.
-He obtained a degree in law there by 1941.
+He obtained a law degree there by 1941.
 During his studies, he joined nationalist youth organizations such as Indonesia Muda, for which he chaired the Jakarta branch, and later the Indonesian Students' Association.